KxSystems/docs-v1/docs/interfaces/with-r.md

 ### rkdb: R client for kdb+

-Connects R to a q database to extract partially analyzed data into R for further local manipulation, analysis and display.
+Connects R to a kdb+ database to extract partially analyzed data into R for further local manipulation, analysis and display.

 Tested and available for Linux (64-bit), Windows (32-bit and 64-bit) and macOS operating systems.

 Download from <i class="fa fa-github"></i> [KxSystems/rkdb](https://github.com/KxSystems/rkdb) and follow the [installation instructions](https://github.com/KxSystems/rkdb#installation).

-The interface allows R to connect to a q database and send it a request, which can optionally return a result.
+The interface allows R to connect to a kdb+ database and send it a request, which can optionally return a result.
 Three methods are available:

 `open_connection(hostname, port, username:password)`